dylan127c/agent-configs/readme.md

 ### DEPENDENCE

-Script requires Node.js and the support of the following modules:
+Script requires the support of Node.js and these following modules:

 ```bash
 npm install yaml
 npm install axios
 ```

-Global installation (-g) is not recommended.
+NOTE: Global installation (-g) is not recommended.

 ### CONFIGURATION